HildaWacu/introGithub/README.md

 ##### level 5 into to Github
 ###### level 6 into to Github

+2. **how to write titles, headings and subheadings using HTML tags**
 <h1> level 1 introGithub </h1>
 <h2> level 2 introGithub </h2>
 <h3> level 3 introGithub </h3>